 For optimal results, you'll want to focus your retargeting efforts on the warmest leads: these are the ones that performed the best on your lead scoring sheet.

+Give prospects something fresh.
 Retargeting ads are also an excellent opportunity for you to clearly distinguish yourself from your competition.
-The prospect is looking for the best solution for their problem.
+The prospect is seeking the best solution to their problem.

-Final thoughts: essential B2B lead nurturing best practices
+Essential B2B lead nurturing best practices

 Despite the apparent benefits of the practice, far too many marketers are (you guessed it) dumb-dumbs.
 They also have tunnel vision: their focus is entirely consumed by lead generation.